melodygill/cse15l-lab-reports/lab-report-5-week-10.md

-# CSE 15L Week 8 Lab: Large Amounts of Tests
+# CSE 15L Week 10 Lab: Large Amounts of Tests
 [Home](index.html)

-I found the tests with different results by using the `diff` command.
+I found tests with different results by using the `diff` command.
 I saved the results of running the two versions of `MarkdownParse` into two files, and then ran `diff` on them to find the differences in output.

 ## Test 194